jomadu/ai-rules-manager/docs/tasks/p1-1-project-setup.md

 # P1.1: Project Setup

 ## Overview
-Initialize the Go project structure and set up core development tools for the MRM CLI application.
+Initialize the Go project structure and set up core development tools for the ARM CLI application.

 ## Requirements
 - Go module with proper naming and structure